BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/users/POST_user_login.md

 }
 ```

+User_name and password must be a string
+- Returns "Invalid user" if user_name is not a string, evaluate this first
-If user_name is not a string it will give message Invalid user
+- Returns "Password field must take a string" if password is not a string

 If password is not a string, it will say so